-This could include one-off workshops and events, visits and tours, hires, individual and group audiences with children and vulnerable adults
+This could include one-off workshops and events, visits and tours, hires, individual and group audiences with children and adults at risk.

 A DSO will carry out an assessment to determine Regulated or Non-Regulated activity.
 Please refer to DBS Protocol document for more information.